 The sad reality is most Canadians have no idea where their flowers come from.
 Flowers are not required to be labelled with the country of origin, unlike fruits and vegetables.

 So, this year for Valentine’s Day, let’s avoid “factory flowers” that are not ethically grown and are sprayed with more toxic crap than you can imagine (to ensure they get to you fresh as can be) and opt for sustainable flowers, that are locally grown and both good for you and the planet.

 These 5 Canadian Florists are making buying locally sourced blooms of beauty easier than ever!

 Humble Burdock Farms

-Is a small scale farm operating in Steam Mill, Nova Scotia.
-They believe in working with the environment in a sustainable manner; protecting wild spaces and honoring traditional ways of growing.
-They are devoted to growing healthy, freshly picked produce and beautiful flowers across the seasons; and to adding seasonal extensions with dehydrated fruits, herbs and veggies.
-Amanda is a third generation farmer and started the floral design business by cutting flowers from her Mother’s garden.
+Is a small-scale farm operating in Steam Mill, Nova Scotia.
+They believe in working with the environment in a sustainable manner; protecting wild spaces and honouring traditional ways of growing.
+They are devoted to growing healthy, freshly picked produce and beautiful flowers across the seasons; and adding seasonal extensions with dehydrated fruits, herbs and veggies.
+Amanda is a third-generation farmer and started the floral design business by cutting flowers from her Mother’s garden.
 Now growing over a hundred varieties of flowers and foliage on her Farm.